You will be as surprised as I was.

 If you must decide whether to put your own mask on or help someone else first, you are wasting the resources available.
 And you are giving depression the foot in the door to create a calamity.

-In the end, it is not what you call it, “self-care” or “caring for yourself,” but that you do it that counts.
+In the end, it is not what you call, “self-care” or “caring for yourself,” but that you do it that counts.
 Acting keeps your chances alive and often keeps you alive.

 Getting back to the gym wasn’t about self-care or taking care of myself.